 Symptoms of Borderline Personality Disorder

-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) to be diagnosed with borderline personality disorder a person must exhibit a persistent pattern of instability in interpersonal relationships, self-image, mood, and impulsivity.
-These patterns usually begin by early adulthood.
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) to be diagnosed with borderline personality disorder a person must show ongoing problems in their relationships with others, their self-image, their moods, and their impulsivity.
+This usually starts by early adulthood.
 To meet a diagnosis of BPD, the person must exhibit at least five of the following nine criteria:

 Frantic efforts to avoid being abandoned by others — they may experience feelings of panic, depression, rage, or extreme reaction to being left alone, whether the threat is real or perceived.